reactome/release-update-dois/downloadDirectory/src/main/java/org/reactome/release/downloadDirectory/GenerateGOAnnotationFile/README.md

 UniProtKB       A5YM72  CRNS1_HUMAN             GO:0047730      REACTOME:R-HSA-6786245  TAS             F                       protein taxon:9606      20150706        Reactome
 ```

-This shows different annotation types that can be found in `gene_association.reactome`. {TODO: Describe the N/As and some of the repetitive column values}
+This shows different annotation types that can be found in `gene_association.reactome`.
+There are four columns (marked with N/A) that are not populated by the GOA prepare step.
+In GO Annotation format, these would be the Qualifier (4th column), With (or) from (8th column), DB Object Name (10th), and DB Object Synonym (11th) columns.

+In this sample file you can also see the annotation formats for each GO annotation type.
+Molecular Function annotations (lines 4 and 5) can be of two forms.
+The first, at line 4, are for Molecular Function annotations where an existing PubMed literature reference existed.
+These receive the 'PMID' prefix on their EventIdentifier and the EvidenceCode 'EXP', meaning it was inferred from an experiment (<a href="http://geneontology.org/docs/guide-go-evidence-codes/">source</a>).
+The second, at line 5, are those without a PubMed reference.
+These receiver the typical 'REACTOME' prefix for their EventIdentifier and 'TAS' for the evidence code (Traceable Author Statement).